de-Boer-Lab/GIL/README.md

 ## Generating Combinatorial Index Plates

-By default, `generate_indexes.py` creates plates for the UDI indexing strategy: 96 i7 and 96 i5 primers for each plate generated.
+By default, `generate_indexes` creates plates for the UDI indexing strategy: 96 i7 and 96 i5 primers for each plate generated.
 One set of 96 primer pairs for UDI can be expanded to 64 plates of CDI primers, which can index 6,144 samples.
 To do this, simply choose one row from the i7 plate and one row from the i5 plate.
 The 12 i7 indexes from the row are copied down the columns of the new plate, and the first 8 indexes of the i5 row are copied along the rows of the new plate.

-Sample sheets for CDI plates can be created using `create_sample_sheets.py`.
+Index sheets for CDI plates can be created using `create_index_sheets`.
 Specify the rows of the original UDI plates that the i7 and i5 primers were taken from, and the path to the TSV file containing the indexes for the original UDI plate.
 For a detailed example, see [below](#making-cdi-plates).